ethyca/fides/docs/fides/docs/getting-started/database_connectors.md

 ```

 ## Associate a Dataset
-Once you have a working ConnectionConfig, it can be associated to an existing [dataset](datasets.md) by calling the `/dataset` endpoint, with a JSON version of your dataset as the request body:
+Once you have a working Connection, it must be associated to an existing [dataset](datasets.md).
+This enables Fides to map and access the contents of your database.

+Call the `/dataset` endpoint with a JSON version of your dataset as the request body:

 ```json title="<code>PATCH /api/v1/connection/my_connection_key/dataset</code>"
 [{